TL;DR: What Reid Hoffman provides as a pitch deck guide to startup founders.

-Wouldn’t you love to know what a big name VC would tell portfolio companies if they were to write their pitch deck?
+Wouldn’t you love to know what a big name VC portfolio companies as a pitch deck guide if they were to write one?
 It’s not something you would exactly have access to normally, right?

 Well, good for you.
 I was going through my Evernote tags for ‘blogs to write’ and accidentally happened upon a note I saved from some time back, which I used when structuring my template pitch deck.
 You can download it here.

 This note happened to be an email I was forwarded from a friend in the Valley.
 It’s a private email Reid Hoffman sent- I’m not getting into any more details.
 I never intended in sharing it, but I can’t see why I shouldn’t if it helps one of you hustle your goals.
 Mr. Hoffman seems to be a top bloke since he opened up his LinkedIn deck, so I hope he doesn’t mind me sharing a spot more.